-This morning, I had a question from a reader in my inbox.
-They said they struggled to know whether they were creating enough conflict in their novel-in-progress, and did I have any advice on this?
-This is what I replied:
+An author recently told me they were struggling to know whether they were creating enough conflict in their novel-in-progress.
+Did I have any advice on this?
+Here’s what I replied:

 Conflict is interesting